public-key-cryptography/public-key-editor/README.md

 	key matrix X, but in public key cryptography the private key X is the plaintext message encrypted by the public parameter A, and the public key Y is the ciphertext, cipherdata or cipher.
-Because the encryption key A is public, the security of public key cryptography is based entirely on the non- invertibility of the function instead of the secrecy of the private key.
+Because the encryption key A is public, the security of public key cryptography is based entirely on the non- invertibility of the function.
+If the function could be inverted then a cryptanalyst could solve for the private key or message X.

 	A recipient who wants to receive encrypted messages computes the static public key Y = A X. This is the same equation as A X == B but the equation is written using X and Y instead of A and B because